 Step Five of the title generation process builds on the previous steps to create a title that really belongs to you.

-One way of coming up with a unique twist is taking a well-known concept, aphorism or phrase and altering it slightly.
-It has the familiarity of the original phrase and the surprise factor of the twist.
+One way of coming up with a unique twist is to take a well-known concept, aphorism or phrase and alter it.
+Then it has the familiarity of the original phrase and the surprise factor of the twist.

 - The Ministry of Fear – a twist on the way governments name their departments.